ishanikax/design-portfolio/README.md

 All designs, images, and written content are © 2025 ishanikax.
 Redistribution, modification, or reuse of any content is strictly prohibited.

 # How to Access the Design Portfolio
-Click on the link at the top titled “Design-Portfolio” located above the README.
+Click on the link at the top titled “Design-Portfolio.pdf” located above the README.
 This will open the full portfolio for viewing.